Overview

 Detection Methods

-- threshold scene detection (
+- adaptive content scene detection (

 detect-adaptive